Portofino MPA, with its 346 ha, is the third smallest of Italy.

 On the sandy seabed and at a maximum depth of 30-35m, the Posidonia oceanica bed represents a rich and articulated ecosystem, while the underwater silhouettes of the granite steep slopes and carbonate cliffs, together with isolated reliefs (several "shallows" are present in the protected area), form other ecosystems characterized by peculiar communities of flora and fauna of the rocky substrata.

-The coast of this MPA is very articulate, the rock is stratified, fractured with karst structures.
+The coast of this MPA is very articulated, the rocks are stratified, fractured with karst structures.
 In the sea, the presence of fauna is linked to gradients of light, pH, hydrodynamics, level of sedimentation, bottom type, presence of algae or plants.
 The hard grounds of the sea around the Island, steep and exposed to the open sea, hosts populations of sciaphilous animals and different environments, among which the most important is coralligenous.